cs3110/textbook/src/chapters/correctness/test_debug.md

 tempting to slap a quick fix into the code and move on.
 This is quite dangerous.
 Far too often, fixing a fault just introduces a new (and unknown) fault!
 If a bug is difficult to find, it is often because the program logic is complex and hard to reason about.
-You should think carefully about why the bug happened in the first place and what the right solution to the problem is. *Regression testing* (i.e., recording only test cases that originally failed but now pass) is important whenever a bug fix is introduced, but nothing can replace careful thinking about the code.
+Think carefully about why the fault could have been introduced in the first place, and about how you might prevent similar faults in the future.